-The dates for camp are different each year.
+The dates for youth music week is always the first Sunday after July 4th.
 Please visit this year's tab at the top of the page for a list of this year's dates.

 Click on the "Forms" tab at the top of the screen.
 Print, fill out and mail that form (along with your payment) to the address listed on that page.
 You can also print a medical form from that page to bring with you to camp.

-*I'm going into the 9th grade.
-Which week can I attend?
+*I'm going into the 6th grade.
+Can I come anyway?

 *What do I need to know about registration?

 Registration will take place from 2-3pm on the Sunday that camp starts and will be held in the Education Building.
 (For camp dates, click on this year's tab at the top of the page.)
 You will need to have a completed Medical Form (see the "Forms" tab) and payment.
-During registration, we will confirm your payment and you will be assigned to a cabin.
+During registration, we will confirm your payment and you will be assigned to a cabin with those close to your age and the same gender.
 We will begin promptly at 2pm and try our best to make things go as quickly and smoothly as possible!

 *I heard something about a concert.
 Can you tell me more?

-During each week of camp, we prepare to give a concert of the things we've learned (choral music and things learned in classes).
+During music week, we prepare to give a concert of the things we've learned (choral music and things learned in classes).
 Campers and staff will perform that concert on the last day at the conclusion of camp.
-During High School Music Week, we will also perform a concert at a local church on Wednesday night.
+We will also perform a concert at a local church on Wednesday night.
 For more details and locations of these concerts, visit this year's tab at the top of the page.

 *What should I wear while I'm at camp?

 Campers should plan to dress for summer weather and lots of walking.
 We will not allow campers to wear clothing with inappropriate wording or pictures.
 Because this is a co-ed camp, please bring clothing with appropriate coverage that is modest and respectful and would not cause members of the opposite sex to be tempted.
 Campers wearing clothing that is inappropriate in any way will be asked to change immediately.
-High School campers can bring a nicer outfit (church attire) to wear for our Wednesday night concert.
+Campers should bring a nicer outfit (church attire) to wear for our Wednesday night concert.

 *I want to work at camp.
 What should I do?